rajexcited/personal-finance-ui/test-cases/expense/income/delete-income-tc5.md

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~3) while income is being deleted.
+- verify the income is removed from view list.

 ## Impact Area: